Jallermax/knowledge-nexus/README.md

 ## 🛠️ TODO: Implementation Steps

-1. Data preparation
-    - [X] Prepare personal context
-    - [ ] Export Notion Database as a zip file
-        - [X] Prepare Notion system structure, tags, projects
-    - [ ] Export Pocket articles
-        - [ ] Prepare Pocket system tags
-    - [ ] Prepare sample web pages from bookmarks for scraping
-        - [ ] Determine content page vs information source url
-    - [ ] Prepare Todoist tags, projects and structure

-2. Data Source Integration
+1. Data Source Integration
     - [X] Implement [Notion API](https://developers.notion.com/reference/get-database) client
-    - [ ] Notion: Process only pages with last_edited_time > than last_edited_time in graph
+    - [X] Notion: Process only pages with last_edited_time > than last_edited_time in graph
-    - [ ] Implement Notion exported zip parser
-    - [ ] Develop Pocket exported file parser
     - [ ] Develop Pocket API integration
     - [ ] Create a web scraper for processing URLs
-    - [ ] Create unified data models
+    - [X] Create unified data models
-    - [ ] Design a unified interface for data source processors
+    - [X] Design a unified interface for data source processors

-3. Content Processing
+2. Content Processing
     - [ ] Implement entity extraction using NLP techniques
     - [ ] Develop an insight generation module using LLMs
     - [ ] Create a content summarization feature
     - [X] Add file caching of raw and processed content
-    - [ ] Create content embeddings for semantic search
+    - [X] Create content embeddings for semantic search

-4. Knowledge Graph Management
+3. Knowledge Graph Management
     - [X] Set up Neo4j database integration
     - [X] Implement node and relationship creation logic
     - [ ] Develop query methods for retrieving related content
     - [ ] Create visualizations for the knowledge graph

-5. AI Agents
+4. AI Agents
     - [ ] Design a flexible AI agent architecture
     - [ ] Implement specific agents for entity extraction, insight generation, and summarization
     - [ ] Develop a system for managing different LLM models and configurations

-6. Pipeline Orchestration
+5. Pipeline Orchestration
     - [ ] Create a modular pipeline for processing content from ingestion to storage
     - [ ] Implement error handling and logging throughout the pipeline
     - [ ] Develop a system for incremental updates and change detection

-7. User Interface
+6. User Interface
     - [ ] Add Streamlit for interacting with the system
     - [ ] Implement natural language querying of the knowledge graph
     - [ ] Create a web-based dashboard for visualizing insights and connections (InfraNodus-like)

-8. Testing and Quality Assurance
+7. Testing and Quality Assurance
     - [ ] Develop unit tests for each module
     - [ ] Implement integration tests for the entire pipeline
     - [ ] Create a suite of sample data for testing and demonstration